 Most biological molecules are very large and are built by assembling small molecules, or monomers, into long chains.
 The resulting molecules are called macromolecules, or polymers.

 A process of linking monomers, called dehydration condensation, involves the removal of two hydrogen atoms and one oxygen atom to form water.
-One way this might happen is diagrammed above, where several generic monomers are shown with -OH groups that could be used for linking.

 The animation illustrates the joining together of monomers by condensation (catalyzed by a polymerase enzyme) and the reverse process, in which added water results in hydrolysis (catalyzed by a hydrolase enzyme).